 or cpapaz

-let analyze this last case, first we have the group #0
+Lets analyze this last case, first we have the group #0

-that are the most outer round brackets (...)+
+, that is the most outer round brackets (...)+

-this group has a quantifier that say to match its content at least one time +
+, that says to match its content at least one time.

-After we have a simple char token c
+Then we have a simple char token c

-and a second group that is the number #1
+, and a second group #1

-at least one time as specified by the +
+, at least one time, as specified by the +

 quantifier.

-After, we have another simple token z
+Then, we have another simple token z

 and another simple token ?

-that is the space char (ascii code 32) followed by the ?
+, i.e. the space char (ascii code 32) followed by the ?

-This explain because the (c(pa)+z ?)+
+This explains why the (c(pa)+z ?)+

-query string can match cpaz cpapaz cpapapaz
+query string, can match cpaz cpapaz cpapapaz

 .

-it means that the last temporal result for each group can be retrieved from the RE
+In this implementation the groups are "capture groups".
+This means that the last temporal result for each group, can be retrieved from the RE

 struct.

-that is an []int
+, that is an []int

 inside the RE